 Cultivating a Stable Mind:

-As part of our programme ‘One Thing at a Time’, we will be hosting two weeks under the theme of ‘Stable Mind’, including guided audio practices.
+As part of our programme ‘One Thing at a Time’, we hosted two weeks under the theme of ‘Stable Mind’, including guided audio practices.

 A tightly structured technique similar to an action learning set, where a participant brings a challenge they are facing and are coached by their colleagues to find a way forward.